Introduction to For Loops in Python

 Using For Loops for Data Processing and Analysis

-In data processing and analysis, for loops are indispensable.
-Imagine you have a large dataset containing information about thousands of customers, and you need to calculate the average purchase amount.
-A for loop allows you to iterate through each record, sum the purchase amounts, and then divide by the total number of customers.
-Here’s a simple example:
+In data processing and analysis, for loops are incredibly useful.
+Let’s say you have a large dataset with thousands of customer records, and you need to calculate the average purchase amount.
+A for loop lets you go through each record, add up the purchase amounts, and then divide by the total number of customers to get the average.
+Here’s a simple example to show how it works:

 For Loops in Web Scraping with Python